etonjoe/Healthcare-Data-Analysis/README.md

 1m
 Save

-# 1. Data Analysis for Healthcare
+# Data Analysis for Healthcare
 Data analysis in healthcare(Viewed)
 Types of data in healthcare(In progress)
 Sources of healthcare data
 Databases and storage for healthcare data
 Data analysis tools and technologies for healthcare data Healthcare data analytics use cases
-# 2. Analyze Visit Data from an Outpatient Clinic Using Python
+# 1. Visit Data from an Outpatient Clinic Using Python
 Explore patient visit demo dataset
 Save and load the patient visit demo dataset (different format) Demography analysis of the patient visit demo dataset: Part 1